nicolasfauchereau/ICU_Water_Watch/README.md

 **1) The GPM-IMERG satellite rainfall estimates**

-The past 30, 60, 90, 180 and 360 days rainfall accumulations, anomalies and percentile of scores are derived from the daily, [GPM-IMERG](https://gpm.nasa.gov/data/imerg) mission.
+The past 30, 60, 90, 180 and 360 days rainfall accumulations, anomalies, percentile of scores and Standardized Precipitation Index (SPI) are derived from the daily, [GPM-IMERG](https://gpm.nasa.gov/data/imerg) mission.
 The daily, near realtime (2 days lag) data is downloaded from https://gpm1.gesdisc.eosdis.nasa.gov/data/GPM_L3/GPM_3IMERGDL.06

 The climatologies have been pre-computed from all the available data over the **2001 - 2020 period**.